mscarey/AuthoritySpoke/docs/guides/template_strings.rst

 that the weight was no more than 10 grams.

     >>> drug_comparison_with_upper_bound = Comparison(
-    ...     "the weight of marijuana that $defendant possessed was", ...     sign=">",
+    ...     content="the weight of marijuana that $defendant possessed was", ...     sign=">",
     ...     expression="10 grams",
     ...     truth=False)